djeada/Algorithms-And-Data-Structures/notes/data_structures.md

 * `replace(index, data)`: This substitutes the element at a specified index with a new value.

 #### Time Complexity

-Understanding the time complexity of basic operations is key to efficient use of linked lists:

 | Operation | Average case | Worst case |
 | --- | --- | --- |